Atlas-OS/docs/docs/getting-started/installation.md

     To read more about this, view the [Security Exceptions](https://docs.ameliorated.io/guides/security-exceptions.html) docs from the Ameliorated team.

 Once completed, you will see the `Atlas` folder on your desktop.
-We guide you on how to configure your Atlas installation using this folder at the [Post-Installation](./post-installation/drivers/index.md) part of the documentation.
+We guide you on how to configure your Atlas installation using this folder at the [Post Installation](post-installation/drivers/getting-started.md) part of the documentation.

 ### :material-bug-outline: Troubleshooting
 !!! tip "Need help?"
     If you face any trouble while installing, you can ask for help on our [Forums](https://forum.atlasos.net), or our [Discord server](https://discord.atlasos.net).
 We have a large community of people who care and want to help.

-    We recommend viewing our [FAQ](../faq.md) before posting in our Discord server or Forum to reduce wait time for possible common, answered questions.
+    We recommend viewing our [FAQ](../faq-and-troubleshooting/removed-features.md) before posting in our Discord server or Forum to reduce wait time for possible common, answered questions.